JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

 -   One potential way to evaluate convolutional architectures is to use randomized weights and only train the last layer. <sub>(pg.
 352)</sub>

 ### 10. Sequence Modeling: Recurrent and Recursive Nets
--   Bidirectional RNNs have been extremely successful in handwriting recognition, speech recognition, and bioinformatics <sub>(pg.
+-   Bidirectional RNNs have been extremely successful in handwriting recognition, speech recognition, and bioinformatics. <sub>(pg.
 383)</sub>
--   Compared to CNNs, RNNs applied to images are typically more expensive but allow for long-range lateral interactions between features in the same feature map <sub>(pg.
+-   Compared to CNNs, RNNs applied to images are typically more expensive but allow for long-range lateral interactions between features in the same feature map. <sub>(pg.
 384)</sub>
--    Whenever a RNN has to represent long-term dependencies, the long term interactions gradients have an exponentially smaller magnitude than the gradients of the short term interactions <sub>(pg.
+-    Whenever a RNN has to represent long-term dependencies, the long term interactions gradients have an exponentially smaller magnitude than the gradients of the short term interactions. <sub>(pg.
 392)</sub>
--   The technologies used to set the weights in echo state networks could be used to initialize weights in a fully trainable RNN – initial spectral radius of 1.2 and sparse initialization perform well <sub>(pg.
+-   The technologies used to set the weights in echo state networks could be used to initialize weights in a fully trainable RNN – an initial spectral radius of 1.2 and sparse initialization perform well. <sub>(pg.
 395)</sub>
--   The most effective sequence models in practice are gated RNNs – including LSTMs and gated current units <sub>(pg.
+-   The most effective sequence models in practice are gated RNNs – including long short-term memory units (LSTMs) and gated recurrent units <sub>(pg.
 397)</sub>
-    -   LSTMs learn long-term dependencies more easily than simple RNNs <sub>(pg.
+    -   LSTMs learn long-term dependencies more easily than simple RNNs. <sub>(pg.
 400)</sub>
-    -   Adding a bias of 1 to the forget gate makes the LSTM as strong as GRN variants <sub>(pg.
+    -   Adding a bias of 1 to the forget gate makes the LSTM as strong as gated recurrent network (GRN) variants. <sub>(pg.
 401)</sub>
-    -   Using SGD on LSTMs typically takes care of using second-order optimization methods to prevent second derivatives vanishing with the first derivatives <sub>(pg.
+    -   Using SGD on LSTMs typically takes care of using second-order optimization methods to prevent second derivatives vanishing with the first derivatives. <sub>(pg.
 401)</sub>
--   It is often much easier to design a model that is easier to optimize than it is to design a more powerful algorithm <sub>(pg.
+-   It is often much easier to design a model that is easier to optimize than it is to design a more powerful algorithm. <sub>(pg.
 401)</sub>
--   Regularization parameters encourage “information flow” and prevent vanishing gradients need gradient clipping to work for RNNs <sub>(pg.
+-   Regularization parameters encourage “information flow” and prevents vanishing gradients.
+However, gradient clipping is needed for RNNs to also prevent gradient explosion (which would prevent learning from succeeding). <sub>(pg.
 404)</sub>
-    -   This is not very effective for LSTMs with a lot of data, e.g. language modeling <sub>(pg.
+    -   However, this is not very effective for LSTMs with a lot of data, e.g. language modeling. <sub>(pg.
 404)</sub>

 ### 11. Practical Methodology
--   It can be useful to have a model refuse to make a decision if it is not confident, but there is a tradeoff <sub>(pg.
+-   It can be useful to have a model refuse to make a decision if it is not confident, but there is a tradeoff. <sub>(pg.
 412)</sub>
-    -   Coverage is the fraction of samples for which the machine learning sample is able to produce a response for, and is a tradeoff with accuracy <sub>(pg.
+    -   Coverage is the fraction of samples for which the machine learning sample is able to produce a response for, and it is a tradeoff with accuracy. <sub>(pg.
 412)</sub>
--   ReLUs and their variants are the ideal activation functions for baseline models <sub>(pg.
+-   ReLUs and their variants are the ideal activation functions for baseline models. <sub>(pg.
 413)</sub>
--   A good choice of a baseline optimization algorithm is SGD with momentum and a decaying learning rate. <sub>(pg.
-413) </sub>
+-   A good choice for a baseline optimization algorithm is SGD with momentum and a decaying learning rate. <sub>(pg.
+413)</sub>
     -   Decay schemes include:
-        -   Linear decay until fixed minimum learning rate
+        -   Linear decay until fixed minimum learning rate <sub>(pg.
+413)</sub>
-        -   Exponential decay
+        -   Exponential decay <sub>(pg.
+413)</sub>
-        -   Decreasing by a factor of 2 to 10 each time the validation error plateaus
+        -   Decreasing by a factor of 2 to 10 each time the validation error plateaus <sub>(pg.
+413)</sub>
--   Another good baseline optimization algorithm is ADAM <sub>(pg.
+-   Another good baseline optimization algorithm is ADAM. <sub>(pg.
 413)</sub>
--   If considering batch normalization, introduce it ASAP if optimization appears problematic <sub>(pg.
+-   If considering batch normalization, introduce it ASAP if optimization appears problematic. <sub>(pg.
 413)</sub>
--   If training set samples <10 million, include mild regularization from the start <sub>(pg.
+-   If training set samples <10 million, include mild regularization from the start. <sub>(pg.
 413)</sub>
-    -   Almost always use early stopping <sub>(pg.
+    -   Almost always use early stopping. <sub>(pg.
 413)</sub>
     -   Dropout is a good choice that works well with most architectures.
-Batch normalization is a possible alternative <sub>(pg.
+Batch normalization is a possible alternative. <sub>(pg.
 413)</sub>
--   If working on a problem similar to one that’s been extensively studied, it may be a good idea to copy that architecture, and maybe even copy the trained model <sub>(pg.
+-   If working on a problem similar to one that’s been extensively studied, it may be a good idea to copy that architecture, and maybe even copy the trained model. <sub>(pg.
 414)</sub>
--   If unsupervised learning is known to be important to your application (ex. word embedding in NLP) then include in baseline <sub>(pg.
+-   If unsupervised learning is known to be important to your application (e.g. word embedding in NLP) then include it in the baseline. <sub>(pg.
 414)</sub>
--   Determining when to gather more data:
+-   **Determining when to gather more data:**
-    -   If training performance is poor, try increasing the size of the model and adjusting the learning algorithm <sub>(pg.
+    -   If training performance is poor, try increasing the size of the model and adjusting the learning algorithm. <sub>(pg.
 414)</sub>
         -   If it is still poor after this, it is a data quality problem.
-Start over and collect cleaner data or more rich features
+Start over and collect cleaner data or more rich features. <sub>(pg.
+414)</sub>
     -   If training performance is good but testing performance is bad, gather more data if it is feasible and inexpensive.
 Else, try reducing the size of the model or improve regularization.
-If these don’t help, then you need more data <sub>(pg.
+If these don’t help, then you need more data. <sub>(pg.
 415) </sub>
-        -   If you can’t gather more data, the only remaining alternative is improving the learning algorithm
+        -   If you can’t gather more data, the only remaining alternative is to try to improve the learning algorithm. <sub>(pg.
+415) </sub>
-        -   Use learning curves on a logarithmic scale to determine how much more data to gather
+        -   Use learning curves on a logarithmic scale to determine how much more data to gather. <sub>(pg.
+415) </sub>
 -   The learning rate is the most important hyperparameter because it controls the effective model capacity in a more complicated way than other hyperparameters.
-If bound by time, tune this one <sub>(pg.
+If bound by time, tune this one. <sub>(pg.
 417)</sub>
-    -   Tuning other hyperpameters requires monitoring both training and testing error for over/under fitting <sub>(pg.
+    -   Tuning other hyperpameters requires monitoring both training and testing error for over/under fitting. <sub>(pg.
 417)</sub>
         -   If training error is higher than the target error, increase capacity.
-If not using regularization and are confident that the optimization algorithm is working properly, add more layers/hidden units <sub>(pg.
+If not using regularization and are confident that the optimization algorithm is working properly, add more layers/hidden units. <sub>(pg.
 417)</sub>
         -   If testing error is higher than the target error, regularize.
-Best performance is usually found on large models that have been regularized well <sub>(pg.
+Best performance is usually found on large models that have been regularized well. <sub>(pg.
 418)</sub>
--   As long as your training error is low, you can always decrease generalization error by collecting more training data <sub>(pg.
+-   As long as your training error is low, you can always decrease generalization error by collecting more training data. <sub>(pg.
 418)</sub>
--   Grid search: Commonly selected when tuning <4 hyperpameters <sub>(pg.
+-   **Grid search:** Commonly selected when tuning less than four hyperpameters. <sub>(pg.
 420)</sub>
-    -   It’s typically best to select values on a logarithmic scale and use it repeatedly to narrow down values <sub>(pg.
+    -   It’s typically best to select values on a logarithmic scale and use it repeatedly to narrow down values. <sub>(pg.
 421)</sub>
-    -   Computational cost is exponential with the number of hyperparameters, so even parallelization may not help out adequately <sub>(pg.
+    -   Computational cost is exponential with the number of hyperparameters, so even parallelization may not help out adequately. <sub>(pg.
 422)</sub>
--   Random search: Simpler to use and converges to good hyperparameters much quicker than grid search <sub>(pg.
+-   **Random search:** Simpler to use and converges to good hyperparameters much quicker than grid search. <sub>(pg.
 422)</sub>
-    -   Random search can be exponentially more efficient than grid search when there are several hyperparameters that don’t strongly affect the performance measure <sub>(pg.
+    -   Random search can be exponentially more efficient than grid search when there are several hyperparameters that don’t strongly affect the performance measure. <sub>(pg.
 422)</sub>
-    -   We may want to run repeated versions of it to refine the search based off of previous results <sub>(pg.
+    -   We may want to run repeated versions of it to refine the search based off of previous results. <sub>(pg.
 422)</sub>
-    -   Random search is faster than grid search because it doesn’t waste experimental runs <sub>(pg.
+    -   Random search is faster than grid search because it doesn’t waste experimental runs. <sub>(pg.
 422)</sub>
--   Model based hyperparameter tuning isn’t universally recommended because it rarely outperforms humans and can catastrophically fail <sub>(pg.
+-   Model based hyperparameter tuning isn’t universally recommended because it rarely outperforms humans and can catastrophically fail. <sub>(pg.
 423)</sub>
--   Debugging strategies:
+-   **Debugging strategies:**
     -   Visualize the model in action.
-Ex. look at samples of images and what the model detects.
-This helps determine if the quantitative performance numbers are reasonable <sub>(pg.
+I.e. look at samples of images and what the model detects.
+This helps determine if the quantitative performance numbers are reasonable. <sub>(pg.
 425)</sub>
-    -   Visualize the worst mistakes: This can reveal problems with pre-processing or labeling <sub>(pg.
+    -   Visualize the worst mistakes.
+This can reveal problems with pre-processing or labeling. <sub>(pg.
 425)</sub>
     -   Fit a tiny dataset when the training error is high.
-This helps determine genuine underfitting vs. software defects <sub>(pg.
+This helps determine genuine underfitting vs. software defects. <sub>(pg.
 426)</sub>
     -   Monitor a histogram of activations and gradients: Do this for about one epoch.
-This tells us if the units saturate and how often <sub>(pg.
+This tells us if the units saturate and how often. <sub>(pg.
 427)</sub>
         -   Compare magnitude of gradients to parameters.
-The gradient should be about ~1% of the parameter <sub>(pg.
+The gradient should be about ~1% of the parameter. <sub>(pg.
 427)</sub>
-            -   Sparse data (ex.
-NLP) have some parameters that are rarely updated.
-Keep this in mind <sub>(pg.
+            -   Sparse data (e.g. NLP) have some parameters that are rarely updated.
+Keep this in mind. <sub>(pg.
 427)</sub>

 ### 12. Applications
 -   When using a distributed system, use asynchronous SGD.
 The average improvement of each step is lower, but the increased rate of production of steps causes this to be faster overall <sub>(pg.
 435)</sub>